 Latino Outreach South (Cermak Road 2200 South) South to city limits; east and west

-Northwest Chicago (City) High School Operations Manager - 1 position available
+High School Operations Manager - 2 full-time position available

-Belmont Avenue North from Kedzie Street (3200 West) West to city limits
+Belmont Avenue (3200 West) North and Kedzie Street (3200 West) West to city limits

 Junior Achievement is the world's largest and fastest-growing non-profit economics education organization.
 Started in Chicago in 1940, Junior Achievement of Chicago office served 600,222 students last school year.
 We are the passionate people dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 See the JA website at www.jachicago.org for more information.